ewallace/protocols/RNAtagseq.md

 	- Add 0.5 uL of Pfu Ultra II Polymerase.

 - Mix well and aliquot 8 ul into each of 3 tubes
-- Place each in a thermal cycler with the following conditions Cycling conditions:
+- Place each in a thermal cycler with cycling conditions:
-	start: 98°C, 3min
+	- start: 98°C, 3min
-	cycle: 9, 12, 15 cycles (for test PCR)
+	- cycle: 9, 12, 15 cycles (for test PCR)
 		98°C, 30sec; 55°C, 30sec; 70°C, 30sec
-	end: 70°C, 2min; 4°C, hold
+	- end: 70°C, 2min; 4°C, hold

 13. SPRI clean up (1.5x) to remove reaction buffer and PCR primers:
 - increase reaction to 30uL with sterile water